 - Double Shift: Multi-purpose searching.
 I use this shortcut a lot to search for files in res folder

-- Ctrl + F : Find string in current file
+- Ctrl + F : Find string in the current file

-- Ctrl + R : Find and replace string in current file
+- Ctrl + R : Find and replace the string in the current file

 - Ctrl + Shift + F : Find string in project files